…At the heart of the community, creating opportunities for all…

 Presented for the determination to reach out to the entire community in welcoming and arranging annual football tournaments for children with disabilities, whilst at the same time, developing the same awareness of thegame through team play.

-Broadheath Central Junior Football Club prides itself on being a charter Standard Community Club and on its commitment to professional standards.
+Broadheath Central Football Club prides itself on being a charter Standard Community Club and on its commitment to professional standards.
 It firmly believes in providing young people with the opportunity to have fun in safe, friendly surroundings and to understand the principles of fair play and teamwork.
 Broadheath Central junior Football Club helps children develop an awareness of the game whilst learning both football and life skills.
 Through our determination to reach all our Community, we arrange annual football tournaments for children with disabilities.

-The development of Broadheath Central Junior Football Club has also recently seen a number of boys taken up by the recognised Football Academies from professional clubs including Manchester United, Manchester City, Stockport, Bolton, Burnley, Bury and Rochdale.
+The development of Broadheath Central Football Club has also recently seen a number of boys taken up by the recognised Football Academies from professional clubs including Manchester United, Manchester City, Stockport, Bolton, Burnley, Bury and Rochdale.